lawiet47/autoresponder/README.md

 # What's the big deal?
 There are other tools and people for it

-Fair enough, Now, Imagine a scenario where thousands of the endpoints have been compromised, the attacker has established persistence on all of them and dropped a ton of files.
-And what a coincidence that is - whole IT team decided to go on a vacation leaving nobody back at the office to deal with the Incident and Domain Admin wants to file a paper for every key that's pressed on his keyboard - eleminating your ability to identify and eradicate threats.
+Fair enough, Now, Imagine a scenario where hundreds of the endpoints have been compromised, the attacker has established persistence on all of them and dropped a ton of files.
+And what a coincidence that is - whole IT team decided to go on a vacation leaving nobody back at the office to deal with the Incident and Domain Admin wants to file a paper for every key that's pressed on his keyboard - eleminating your ability to identify and eradicate threats on compromised systems.
 Good luck!
 (True story btw)